gritzko/citrea-model/story.md

     the Yandex manager curating the project was consistently assigned brown.
 What happened next, he promptly brought a palette of approved colors from the designers - to assign them to users sequentially.
-  - One interesting bug we encountered was a "poisoned documents".
+  - One interesting bug we encountered was a "poisoned document".
 The URL parsing regex in the code was superlinear, but the problem obly becomes apparent on multiline URLs which almost noone uses.
 Once, some guy somewhere pasted a heavily escaped Wikipedia URL into his document.
 That resulted in the v8 regex engine